wangzheng17/CBDNet/README.md

-# CBDNet
+# Composite Binary Decomposition Networks
-In this repository, we released code for composite binary decomposition (CBD).
+In this repository, we released code for Composite Binary Decomposition Networks (CBDNet).

 ### Contents
 1. [Installation](#installation)